This guide has been assembled to help you understand the requirements of the statutes of the State of Florida.

 All COAs | Same time as physical mailing or physical posting | A short Newsboard Article should be created for membership meetings, and use of the Newsboard Banner for board of directors meetings. | Text in Newsboard Banner / Article | Retain until the end of the meeting | ||||

-Optional Recommended Materials |
+Optional but Recommended Materials |

 |||||||||